High School Counseling

 or | Ms. Jones (732) 525-5252 ext.
 8062 |

-Please allow a minimum of five to seven days for all requests.
+Please allow up to five business days for all requests.
 Transcripts can be requested in the following ways:

 - Fax - send a letter with your original signature to (732) 316-9307.